BU-NU-CLOUD-F19/Google_Photos_for_Audio/README.md

   - Then type `python/python3 manage.py runserver` , this will start up the website and return a localhost link.
 Click it and you will head to our website.

 Note:
-Right now we support 5 types of files: mp3, mp4, flac, wav, wmv, which are the supported types of Amazon Transcribe.
+- Right now we support 5 types of files: mp3, mp4, flac, wav, wmv, which are the supported types of Amazon Transcribe.
+- There may be incompatibilities with Safari, so please use Google Chrome.

 ## 1. Vision and Goals Of The Project
 Google Photos for Audio/Video will establish a website similar to “Google Photo”.
 On a high level, users can come to the site to upload their media files; the audio in these files will then be transcribed, allowing users to search for media using words found in their audio/video content.